Intercontinental and transoceanic fixed links: Kerch Strait

-The Crimean Bridge is a pair of parallel bridges constructed by the Russian Federation, to span the Kerch Strait between the Taman Peninsula of Krasnodar Krai and the Kerch Peninsula of Crimea.
+The Crimean Bridge is a pair of parallel bridges constructed by the Russian Federation following the annexation of Crimea, to span the Kerch Strait between the Taman Peninsula of Krasnodar Krai and the Kerch Peninsula of Crimea.
 The bridge complex provides for both vehicular traffic and for rail.
+During the Russian invasion of Ukraine, the bridge has been attacked or damaged on three occasions: 8 October 2022, 17 July 2023 and 12 August 2023.
+As of August 2023, the bridge reopened at a limited capacity.

 Germany to Denmark to Sweden

-The Øresund Bridge links southern Sweden to the Danish island of Zealand.
+The rail and highway Øresund Bridge together with Øresund Tunnel link southern Sweden to the Danish island of Zealand.
 Zealand is linked to the Danish mainland and the rest of Europe by the Great Belt Fixed Link.
-Most travellers between Sweden and Germany, both by road and train use the 160 km shorter route with a ferry over the Fehmarn Belt southwestwards towards Hamburg or southwards to Rostock.
-The Fehmarn Belt Fixed Link is planned to be opened in 2029.
-A Gedser-Rostock Bridge is also under consideration but has been put back as the Fehmarn Belt crossing is now under construction.
+Most road travellers between Sweden and Germany use the 160 km shorter route with a ferry over the Fehmarn Belt southwestwards towards Hamburg or southwards to Rostock.
+The Fehmarn Belt Fixed Link is planned to be opened in 2029, a combined rail and road tunnel.
+A Gedser-Rostock Bridge was also under consideration but has been put back as the construction of the Fehmarn Belt crossing was decided.
 Proposals also exist for a fixed link from Rügen to southern Sweden, linking Berlin and the Øresund region.